Relative Dolbeault Geometric Langlands via the Regular Quotient: Introduction

 \subsection{The Hitchin System and Dolbeault Geometric Langlands}

-Let $G$ be a reductive group over an algebraically closed field $k$.
-Fix a curve $C$ of genus at least 2 and a line bundle $L$ on $C$ which is either the canonical bundle of $C$ or whose degree is at least $2g$.
-To this data, we can associate a moduli space of $G$-Higgs bundles $\cM_G$ given by stack of maps from $C$ to the $L$-twisted stack $\fg_L/G$ where $\fg_L = \fg\otimes L$.
+Let $G$ be a reductive group over an algebraically closed field $k$ of characteristic zero.
+Fix a smooth projective curve $C$ of genus $g=g(C)\geq 2$, together with a line bundle $L$ on $C$ that is either the canonical bundle of $C$ or whose degree is at least $2g$.
+To this data, we can associate a moduli space of $G$-Higgs bundles $\cM_G$ given by the stack of maps from $C$ to the $L$-twisted stack $[\fg_L/G]$ where $\fg_L = \fg\otimes L$.
 This space admits a fibration

-defined by Hitchin, where $\cA_G$ is an affine variety of half the dimension of $\cM_G$.
+defined by N. Hitchin, where $\cA_G$ is an affine variety.
+When $L=\cK_C$ is the canonical bundle of $C$ and $k=\C$, Hitchin showed that $h_G$ is a completely integrable system.
 In \cite{ngo2010lemme}, it was shown that this morphism receives an action of an abelian group stack